FaithBeam/Sims1LegacyCollectionHacks/README.md

 2. Extract the zip file
 3. Run Sims1LegacyHacks.exe **before** you open Sims 1 Legacy Collection

+- Debug Cheats Patch
+  - automatically applied on startup and you should hear a click sound to notify you the hack is applied
+- 1080p fix (beta and buggy)
+  - the screen will look weird after applying the hack.
+Press f2 then f3 to make the game load the updated UI
+  - press ctrl+f9 to enable
+  - press ctrl+f8 to disable

 ## OS Compatibility

 | Windows 11 | ✓  |